Equine Assisted Psychotherapy

 Working with horses can help people discover and overcome unhealthy patterns and behaviors.
 This is because the horse, as a non-verbal communicator, gives immediate feedback about actions and body language through their own response.
 Horses are exceptionally sensitive and are able to mirror emotions as well as behavior.
 We learn what is going on with our human clients by watching what the horses are doing.

-EAP Can Help With Challenges:
+EAP Can Help With Life Skills:

 - Problem solving

 - Communication skills

 - Relationship building